‘Mr. President, I’m Sorry’: Hillary Clinton Apologized To Obama For Losing Election To Trump, New Book Claims

 “Mr. President,” she said softly, “I’m sorry.”

-She admitted that she had let herself, Obama, her party and her supporters down.
+She admitted that she had let herself, Obama, her party, and her supporters down.
 According to the book, she also said that she knew she had “let her country down” and that her loss had “shattered” Obama’s legacy.

 Hillary Clinton apologized to Obama on election night https://t.co/3JyQzNIrTa via the @FoxNews She should apologize to our country!????????????